AdityaRaj0001/web3/README.md

 # Web3 Learnings

-This repository serves as a collection of questions and answers from various lessons, following the **Cyfrin Updraft** website.
+This repository serves as a collection of questions and answers from various lessons, following the **Cyfrin Updraft** course.

 ## Table of Contents